evmos/evmos/x/feemarket/spec/README.md

 This module has been designed to support EIP1559 in cosmos-sdk.

-The `MempoolFeeDecorator` in `x/auth` module needs to be overrided to check the `baseFee` along with the `minimal-gas-prices` allowing to implement a global fee mechanism which vary depending on the network activity.
+The `MempoolFeeDecorator` in `x/auth` module needs to be overwritten to check the `baseFee` along with the `minimal-gas-prices` allowing to implement a global fee mechanism which vary depending on the network activity.

 For more reference to EIP1559: